Lena McLin: Religious service

 In a resolution passed by the Illinois House of Representatives in 2008, the House stated that: "Prompted by a calling from God on August 9, 1981, Lena McLin started a bible class in a small meeting room in the Conrad Hilton Hotel in downtown Chicago; during the next several months, Dr. McLin fervently studied the Holy Bible and attended divinity training classes and on February 26, 1982, Dr. McLin was officially ordained as a minister; the bible classes became services as Holy Vessel Baptist Church, and Dr. McLin was the pastor and the Minister of Music; and [o]nce established at a permanent address, Dr. McLin implemented outreach programs to help the Hyde Park community; the church began providing food, clothing, bus and train fares, temporary shelter, and Christian counseling to distressed men, women, and children; in 2008, Holy Vessel celebrated its 27th anniversary, and Dr. McLin celebrated her 26th anniversary as an ordained minister of God."

 Personal life

 McLin had two children, Nathanael Jr. and Beverley, with her husband Nathanael McLin.

 In 2008 the Illinois House of Representatives adopted a resolution "that we congratulate Reverend Doctor Lena J. McLin on this momentous occasion and wish her continued health, happiness, and music in her life" upon the occasion of her 80th birthday.

-She has been awarded honorary degrees by the Virginia Union University and Spelman College.
+McLin was awarded honorary degrees by the Virginia Union University and Spelman College.
 She was also a 2003 recipient of the lifetime achievement award from the Chicago Music Awards.

+Death

+Lena McLin died on October 3, 2023, at the age of 95.